datopian/playbook/running-the-org/README.md

 If you’re not feeling well and you’re unable to work, notify your Scrum Master / Product Owner as soon as possible.
 The notified person will then let teammates know.

 Please add an "Out of office" and include an alternative contact.

+## Password Management

+All Datopian credentials are stored in Bitwarden.

+* Contact the DevOps team (devops@datopian.com) if you need sysadmin credentials
+* Contact the Ops team (office@datopian.com) for any other credentials you may need

+Once confirmed, an account in Bitwarden or relevant application (e.g. Heroku) will be created for you with the appropriate access.

 ## Displaying proudly your Datopianness